Biography

 She sang in English, Spanish, and German occasionally.
 In 1963, she represented Monaco in the Grand Prix d'Eurovision de la Chanson with "L'amour s'en va" and emerged in fifth place.
 In 1968, she received the Grand Prix du Disque Académie Charles Cros.

 In 1981, she married her long-time companion Jacques Dutronc, with whom she had already had a son (Thomas Dutronc) in 1973.
 In May 2000, she had a comeback with the album "Clair Obscur".
 Her son played the guitar, and her husband sang the duet "Puisque vous partez en voyage".
 Iggy Pop and Etienne Daho participated, as well.
-She currently lives near Paris.
+She lived near Paris.

 In 2006 she released a new duets album entitled "Parenthèses" which included a song with her son Thomas.